Employee advocacy with the new Facebook share dialog

 How is this helpful?

-When an advocate shares a link to a Facebook Page post, it will count as a native share.
-That helps you not only by exposing the content to new audiences but also by boosting the post’s native reach.
+When an advocate shares a link to a Facebook Page post, it counts as a native share.
+This helps by exposing the content to new audiences and boosting the post’s native reach.

-There is another reason this is particularly useful: it allows you to overcome the Share Dialog’s limitation and post rich media content directly from your Facebook Page.
-By posting to the Advocacy Board links to videos and photos that were already shared, you will enable advocates to share rich media content, instead of just link previews.
+Another reason this is particularly useful is that it allows you to overcome the Share Dialog’s limitation and post rich media content directly from your Facebook Page.
+By posting to the Advocacy Board links to videos and photos that were already shared, you will enable advocates to share rich media content instead of just link previews.

 Here is how it works.
 First, copy the URL of the Facebook post that you want your advocates to share and paste it into the message console in Oktopost.